 Many of the main dishes (and their ingredients) chosen for this holiday are symbolic—white cut chicken symbolizes purity, and dishes using clams represent prosperity as the Chinese believe the mollusk resembles a Chinese coin.
 Other popular dishes are Peking duck, Kung Pao chicken, and sweet and sour pork.

 You'll want to finish the celebration on a sweet note and these Chinese New Year desserts won't disappoint.
 One of the most traditional is Chinese sticky cake, or nian go, which is served to the "kitchen god" for good luck.
 Like most Chinese cakes, a sticky cake is steamed, and it is made with rice and dried fruit.
 Sesame seed balls (zeen doy), sweet red bean soup, and almond cookies are all wonderful choices to round out the evening.
 And, although an American-Chinese treat, fortune cookies are always fun!

 Quick and Easy

-If you are short on time but still want to create a traditional Chinese New Year table, there are some fast and simple recipes that will make it look like you spent days preparing.
+If you are short on time but still want to create a traditional Chinese New Year table, some fast and simple recipes will make it look like you spent days preparing.
 Potstickers are the ideal appetizer since you can make a few fillings to create variety.
 Szechuan noodles are a family favorite, sure to please young and old alike.
 And moo shu chicken wraps will get everyone involved, stuffing and folding the tasty hand-held meal.